KZedan/CV/README.md

 Software Engineer able to program across the whole stack using TDD.
 Fundamental knowledge in different coding languages and frameworks.
 First-hand experience working in an Agile environment.
 I have done pair programming, worked in groups and worked solo.

 I am also a Drummer and ex-Customer Service specialist.
-I have been touring with my band while working in Customer Service and Retail.
-I decided to change career to become a programmer and graduated from Makers on 13/09/2019.
+I had been touring with my band while working in Customer Service and Retail then decided to change career to become a programmer and graduated from Makers on 13/09/2019.

  I am seeking a role where I can learn new technologies and learn more about infastructrue.
 I have a big appetite for learning so a challenging role would be prefered.